waikereru/waikereru.github.io/_pages/river.md

 The next stage is to share these insights into the past and present of the Waimatā River with the community, and seek to ensure that it returns to a state of ora (well-being, abundance).

 {% include figure image_path="/assets/images/river/te-awaroa-poster.png" %}

+## Waimatā Catchment Restoration Inc. established

+In July 2020, after another workshop was held at the Waimatā River Valley Hall, Waimatā Catchment Restoration Inc. was set up, and officers elected.

+The Waimatā River restoration project is now in full swing, supported by a $500,000 grant from the Erosion Control funding.
+This pilot project is funding fencing and planting on 7 properties, and farm environment plans for all farms in the catchment.

+Waimatā Catchment Restoration Inc. now has its own [Facebook page](https://www.facebook.com/Waimata-Catchment-Restoration-Project-112407203838612/), where you can keep in touch with the project as it progresses.